Saturday, December 20, 2014

 In the last three pages of The Sense of Style, Steven Pinker offers advice about what’s genuinely important in writing, the principles “that govern critical thinking and factual diligence”: “First, look things up.”
 “Second, be sure your arguments are sound.”
 “Third, don’t confuse an anecdote or a personal experience with the state of the world.”
 “Fourth, beware of false dichotomies.”
 “Finally, arguments should be based on reasons, not people.”
 Would that Pinker had taken his own advice.

 The Sense of Style is a disappointing book.
 It presents its author as a figure of urbane intelligence — witty, knowing, calmly superior — doing battle against agitated, deluded, self-styled experts.
-But the enemy in this book is a straw man or woman, or a whole army of straw folk.
+But the enemy in this book is a straw person, or a whole army of straw folk.
 And the non-imaginary writer whose work poses perhaps the greatest challenge to Pinker’s own claim to authority is nowhere to be found in these pages.

 *